schuang/sphinx-tutorial-old/slides/slides.md

     - Static web pages are light-weight, robust, and have no security issues

 - Single source, multiple output formats
+    - Separation of contents and detailed formatting
     - text files in ReST or markdown formats
-    - Start-of-the-art version control (git) workflow
+    - Standard git-based workflow (pull/merge request etc.)
     - Customizable outputs in HTML, pdf, epub, etc.

 - Continuous integration/deployment (CI/CD) and hosting services automate and simplify workflow